 If the labour broker is not in possession of an IRP30 exemption certificate issued by SARS, employees' tax must be withheld from the payment made to the labour broker.

-All payments made to labour brokers must be reported on either an IRP5 or an IT3(a) against code 3617.
+All payments made to labour brokers without an exemption certificate must be reported on IRP5 code 3617, and code 3619 if the labour broker is in posession of an exemption certificate.

 2.2.2 Personal Service Providers (PSP)